JoshuaKGoldberg/TypeStat/packages/ts-enhance/docs/Usage.md

 ## More Examples

-Use these examples as more granular references of how to perform targeted changes with TypeStat.
+Use these examples as more granular references of how to perform targeted changes with `ts-enhance`.

 - [Converting Classes from JavaScript to TypeScript.md](./Usage/Converting%20Classes%20from%20JavaScript%20to%20TypeScript.md)
 - [Enabling Strict Null Checks](./Usage/Enabling%20Strict%20Null%20Checks.md)